 Wishing everyone the best of health, safety, and peace of mind,

-Installed in the Fall 2016, this wooden amish pavilion was built to enhance the Lancaster County tourist experience at Aaron & Jessica’s buggy rides.
+Installed in the Fall of 2016, this wooden Amish pavilion was built to enhance the Lancaster County tourist experience at Aaron & Jessica’s buggy rides.

 A Rendezvous for Relaxation & Protection

 The pavilion provides a great place to relax.
 Often the visitors need to wait for a bit until the next buggy ride is available.
 While they wait they can rest and stretch their legs at the picnic tables or sit down for a refreshing lunch meal.

 Beyond relaxation, the pavilion also protects the visitors from the weather.
 Before the pavilion was installed the customers lacked shade from the burning sun during the summer month.
 Plus they did not have a good place to stay dry during more dreary days.
 Now they can sit down and enjoy their waiting time as they anticipate their drive through traditional Amish Country.

 This Amish Pavilion has you covered!